 A fixed-price contract means that a client and an outsourcing company agree on the final budget, deadlines, and scope of a project in advance.
-Such a high level of predictability has created a popular misconception that this type of cooperation model is the most advantageous for the client side.
+The high level of predictability has created a popular misconception that this type of cooperation model is the most advantageous for the client side.
 Yet, it’s not quite true.

 Many clients insist on setting the budget before a project starts because they know exactly how the final product should look like.
 Or, better to say, they think they know it.
 But, in fact, it’s a mere delusion.
 In software development projects, there is always a factor of requirements volatility.
 It means that market conditions and user expectations will inevitably change.
 And if the feature prioritization is not adjusted to these changes, the project will likely fail.

 At the same time, the parties are usually reluctant to amend a fixed-price contract since most new terms require signing another agreement and lead to additional costs.
 That’s why developers usually try to build a product that was defined at the very beginning rather than the best product possible.
-As you may guess, such an approach rarely ends up with the project success.
+As you may guess, such an approach rarely ends up with project success.

 Not a fair price